-Showcase the creativity of students and raise the topic of hearing loss in schools!
+Showcase students' creativity and raise the topic of hearing loss in schools!

 Idea At A Glance

-Partner with elementary and secondary schools to hold an art contest about hearing.
+Work with your local elementary or secondary school to hold an art contest about hearing.
 Through art, students could portray what their world would look like without sound.
-Alternatively, the art contest could ask students to express the importance of sound through artwork.
+Alternatively, the art contest could ask students to express the value of sound through artwork.

-During the contest, you could partner with hearing clinics to provide teachers and students with educational materials about hearing loss.
+Partner with hearing clinics or non-profit organizations to provide teachers and students with educational materials about hearing loss during the contest.
 This could create class-wide discussions about healthy hearing practices and the importance of regular hearing tests.

-At the end of the contest, student artwork could be presented in a public space in the center of the city, inviting the general public, parents and students to celebrate the creative art.
+Present student artwork in a public space in the center of your town or city, inviting the general public, parents, and students to celebrate the creative art.
 The contest could occur during the month of May (Better Hearing Month) or coincide with the International Day for Ear and Hearing on March 3rd.